noodleslove/nextjs-blog/data/blog/blockchain-in-go-1.md

 }
 ```

-`Timestamp` is the current timestamp (when the block is created), `Data` is the actual
+`Timestamp` is the current timestamp (when the block is created), `Data` is the
-valuable information containing in the block, `PrevBlockHash` stores the hash of the
+actual valuable information containing in the block, `PrevBlockHash` stores the hash
-previous block, and `Hash` is the hash of the block.
-In Bitcoint specification
+of the previous block, and `Hash` is the hash of the block.
+In Bitcoin specification
 Timestamp, PrevBlockHash, and Hash are block headers, which form a separate data
 structure, and transactions (Data in our case) is a separate data structure.
 So
 we're mixing them here for simplicity.